mohamed-elfiky/hw-rspec-rails-intro/README.md

 1. Basic setup of RSpec and Guard, and how to manually and automatically run specs
 2. From red to green: getting the first spec to pass
-3. From green to refactor: more specs and DRYing out code
+3. From green to refactor: more controller specs and DRYing out tests
 4. The model spec: stubbing the Internet with Webmock

 # Part 1: Getting started